NCIOCPL/r4r-content/resources/resource75.md

 docs:
   - doc: cbiit
 ---
-AMARETTO for multi-omics data fusion and reformulations for pan-etiology and pan-cancer applications.
-AMARETTO is an algorithm that integrates copy number, DNA methylation and gene expression data to identify a set of driver genes by analyzing cancer samples and connects them to clusters of co-expressed genes.
+AMARETTO is for multi-omics data fusion and reformulations for pan-etiology and pan-cancer applications.
+AMARETTO is an algorithm that integrates copy number, DNA methylation, and gene expression data to identify a set of driver genes by analyzing cancer samples and connects them to clusters of co-expressed genes.